DanielECN/DanielECN/README.md

 ###  ✨About Me✨ :

-- 🌱 I’m currently learning Java
+- 🔧 I’m currently learning Java

-- 👯 I’m looking to collaborate on MercadoLibre
+- 🖱️ I’m looking to collaborate on MercadoLibre

 - 💬 Ask me about VideoGames

-- 📫 How to reach me **adrecolin@gmail.com**
+- 📬 How to reach me: **adrecolin@gmail.com**

 <div align"left">